The Road Less Traveled

 We alternate our evenings between Italian language and cooking classes.
 Our vocabulary improves as we hone our skills in the kitchen making handmade pasta, bread, and more.
 Our work on the farm educates and motivates us to take an active interest and role in the future of food.

-We spend our final three days in Tuscany and get our first glimpse of Florence on the road from Siena as we suddenly burst through the trees.
-We see all the glories – Giotto’s Campanile (bell tower), Brunelleschi’s dome, the Basilica di Santa Croce (with the tombs of Michelangelo and Machiavelli), Boboli Gardens and Pitti Palace, San Lorenzo Market, Plaza Del Duomo, and Ponte Vecchio in front of us.
+Swapping the farm for the city, we transfer by train to Tuscany and get our first glimpse of Florence on the road from Siena as we suddenly burst through the trees.
+We see all the glories – The Uffizi Art Gallery, The Duomo, the Basilica di Santa Croce (with the tombs of Michelangelo and Machiavelli), Boboli Gardens and Pitti Palace, San Lorenzo Market, Plaza Del Duomo, and Ponte Vecchio in front of us.

 We stand in front of Michelangelo’s David and tour the historic city, mesmerized by the locals at aperitivo time as they effortlessly strut, flirt and enjoy life.
 Our education in Italy is based on the idea that food means pleasure, culture, and conviviality.
 We envision a world in which all people can access and enjoy food that is good for them, good for those who grow it, and good for the planet.